arockenberger/NorKorr/README.md

 -   [Qvigstad brev](https://www.dokpro.uio.no/qvigstad/ombrev.html) (started as a project of EDD/UiO [http://www.dokpro.uio.no/qvigstad/](http://www.dokpro.uio.no/qvigstad/), now at UiT/NB)
 -   [Bokselskap.no](http://www.bokselskap.no/)

-Goal of the workshop is to come up with (1) an overview of digital editions of correspondences that are good candidates for `CorrespSearch` and (2) identify the work tasks needed to transform (select, format) the metadata to conform to the CorrespSearch CMIF standard (3) assign tasks to the participants and (4) agree on delivery dates for the work packages.
+Goal of the workshop is to come up with (1) an overview of digital editions of correspondences that are good candidates for CorrespSearch and (2) identify the work tasks needed to transform (select, format) the metadata to conform to the CorrespSearch CMIF standard (3) assign tasks to the participants and (4) agree on delivery dates for the work packages.

 A brief but precise description of (1) will be done, including a list of authors (see Appendix 1), time periods and content of the correspondences to show the potential for future research on this corpus.

-### Step 2: NorKor to CorrespSearch
+### Step 2: NorKorr to CorrespSearch

 The participants prepare a conference paper and a research article about the workflow (material, data formats, distributed hosting, transformations etc.) for NorKor as an example of preparing large distributed heterogeneous metadata sets for ingestion into CorrespSearch.
 They explore the potential of such an endeavour and discuss advantages (and challenges) of using decentralized infrastructure and third-party solutions with regards to Norwegian cultural heritage institution’s scrope and policies.
 The workflow is supposed to serve as a basis for further editions of Norwegian correspondences and should stand as an example of re-use of digital data (and especially metadata) provided by large institutions of cultural heritage and research, especially in the Nordic countries.